doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 1. Operate your own private OCI registry.

-    > If you already have a central binary repository in your org like a managed Artifactory or Nexus, you're likely already doing this.
+    > If you already have a central binary repository in your org like a managed Artifactory, Nexus or the Harbor, you're likely already doing this.
     >
     > For example `docker pull containers.your.org/library/busybox:stable-musl`
     >